your description goes here

-Our cat Little Mo now comes into the senior cat category as she is over 14 years old and just lately has been showing signs of her age.
-Where once she wanted to be outside all the time, now she is much happier to sleep all day and do as little as possible.
-We tried to get her to do more but it just seems so cruel, so we just let her be.senior cat by Tommy Pariah
+Our cat Little Mo was eighteen when she died and so was a senior cat for the last few years of her life and was showing signs of her old age.
+Where once she wanted to be outside all the time, she became much happier to sleep all day and do as little as possible.

-As a cat grows older, just like us, there will start to be signs that they are not as they used to be.
+As a cat grows older, just like us, they will start to show signs that they are not as strong and healthy as they used to be.
 For instance:

-Physically - As they get older, they become susceptible to things like arthritis and general wear and tear on the old bones.
-This will make it difficult for them to get around as much as they used to and for a cat this can be very disabling.
-Especially as jumping and climbing is one of their main activities.
+These sorts of physical restrictions will make it much more difficult for a cat to get around as much as they used to.
+For a cat this can be distressing. especially as jumping and climbing is one of their main activities.

 As with any change in behaviour it is always important to rule out any other illness that may cause similar symptoms and so must be checked out by a Vet.
 But if the cat is pronounced healthy then general old age is the culprit.
 Vets call it cognitive dysfunction syndrome (CDS).